CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.2.2 Mobile Device Management (MDM) .md

 In order to achieve high productivity and to support the safety-conscious handling of the users, it is recommended to make use of the existing experience of the employees with mobile terminals of the institution.
 The following questions should help those responsible to determine the need for the strategy:

 * Are mobile device users allowed to access institution information using the preferred device?
 Should this be done independently of which operating system it is operated on?
-* Should users be able to search for and install applications in the institution's own app store to access confidential information?
+* Should users be able to search for and install applications in their own App Store that allow them to access sensitive information?
 * Should private and business information of the institution be separated and managed on the mobile device?
 Should this be done without affecting the existing experience of employees with mobile devices of the institution?
 * Should highly effective security measures be implemented that are invisible to the user of the mobile device?
-* Should users be supported in meeting the institution's requirements with freely selectable mobile devices and the associated better acceptance of implemented technical safeguards?
+* Should users be supported in meeting the institution's requirements with freely selectable mobile devices and the resulting better acceptance of implemented technical safeguards?
 * What is the administration overhead if operating systems from different manufacturers are supported in various versions?
 ** Does the MDM solution have to be multi-client capable? ** A multi-tenant MDM solution is unlikely to be necessary for smaller environments with fewer users.
 However, for a large number of users, the desire for separate clients can quickly arise for different reasons.
 Whether or not a multi-client MDM solution is necessary depends on how complex complex authorization structures can be mapped within the solution.
 For the user of a mobile device, without this possibility, the best MDM solution may be worthless, since each submitted authorization is automatically inherited by all and thus follows the maximum principle.
 If organizational structures are to be mapped, this is a clear indication of the need for a multi-client MDM solution.
-In order to be sustainable, the solution should then work in the hosted version as well as in the cloud variant.
+In order to be future-proof, the solution should then work in the hosted variant as well as in the cloud variant.

 A multi-tenant solution may also be useful if you want to provide access to the back end of the MDM solution for different stakeholders, such as: For responsible administrators, auditors, internal audit or controlling.